diws1/xfce-rice/README.md

 By default, to customize the xfce panel you only need to right click on the panel, then select Panel Preferences.\
 However, if you want to customize the xfce panel freely, you can create a [<b>gtk.css</b>](https://github.com/diws1/xfce-rice/blob/main/.config/gtk-3.0/gtk.css) file in the <i>~/.config/gtk-3.0/</i> folder.
 >[!NOTE]
 ><i>gtk.css</i> file are like exterior paint.
-You need to arrange the items on your panels with the default panel settings, then gtk.css will color it.
+You need to arrange the items on your panels with the default panel settings, then <i>gtk.css</i> will color it.

 ```